 Greece may be a European country with familiar facilities and social structures, but expats may still need some time to adjust to the local culture here.

-It is a country of rich traditions and ancient history, as well as sea and sunshine.
-In response to their environment and history, the Greek have developed traditions which expats should respect.
-Greek characteristics have been shaped by a fascinating blend of the ancient and the modern, as well as the country's long history as a crossroads between East and West.
+It is a country of rich traditions and ancient history, while also boasting beautiful beaches and plenty of sunshine.
+Greek characteristics have been shaped by a fascinating blend of the ancient and the modern, as well as the country’s long history as a crossroads between East and West.

-Greek is considered by many to be a tricky language to learn.
+Many consider Greek to be a tricky language to learn.
 There are differences between spoken and written Greek, as well as between regional idioms.
-Greek also employs inflections, where the meanings of words change depending on the tone.
-As a result, during the first stages of learning Greek, expats can expect some confusing exchanges.
+The language also uses inflexions, where the meanings of words change depending on the tone.
+As a result, during the first stages of learning Greek, you can expect some confusing exchanges.

-Generally, locals are accepting of foreigners who don't speak Greek.
+Generally, locals are accepting of foreigners who don’t speak Greek.
 At the same time, Greeks are extremely proud of their language, and rightly so: it is one of the oldest in the world and has made significant contributions to the English language.
-Expats intent on staying would do well to learn the language – not only does it create more possibilities for employment, but it is also the best way to integrate into Greek society.
+If you intend on staying, you would do well to learn the language – not only does it create more possibilities for employment, but it is also the best way to integrate into Greek society.

 Food in Greece